-IMRF's primary goal is to optimize the long-term total return of the Fund's investments through a policy of diversification within a parameter of prudent risk, as measured on the total portfolio.
-Currently, the public markets portfolio is managed by 34 professional investment management firms handling 44 mandates.
-These firms make investment decisions under the Prudent Man Rule authorized by Article 1 of the Illinois Pension Code and by investment policy guidelines adopted by the Board of Trustees.
-The private markets portfolio is invested with 60 investment firms across 187 separate funds.
-These firms make investment decisions under the Prudent Man Rule, authorized by Article 1 of the Illinois Pension Code and by investment policy guidelines adopted by the Board of Trustees.
+IMRF's primary goal is to optimize the long-term total return of the Fund's investments through a policy of diversification, within a parameter of prudent risk, as measured on the total portfolio.
+Currently, the public markets portfolio is managed by 34 professional investment management firms handling 43 mandates.
+These firms make investment decisions under the Prudent Person Rule authorized by Article 1 of the Illinois Pension Code and by investment policy guidelines adopted by the Board of Trustees.
+The private markets portfolio is invested with 71 investment firms across 217 separate funds.
+These firms make investment decisions under the Prudent Person Rule, authorized by Article 1 of the Illinois Pension Code and by investment policy guidelines adopted by the Board of Trustees

-Our Internal Equity Management team of three staff managed approximately \$3.6 billion in assets as of December 31, 2021.
+Our Internal Equity Management team of three staff managed approximately \$4.5 billion in assets as of December 31, 2022

 The Board employs an Investment Consultant to assist staff in the development and evaluation of IMRF's strategic asset allocation, asset liability modeling study, and investment policy statements.
 The Investment Consultant also assists with the selection of investment management firms and in the monitoring and evaluation of investment manager performance.
-The Board of Trustees selected Wilshire Associates as the investment consultant in January 2020, that contract continued throughout 2021.
+The Board of Trustees selected Wilshire Associates as the investment consultant in January 2020, that contract continued throughout 2022.

-The "Investments" section of this report contains a summary of IMRF's investment portfolio, investment performance, the Investment Consultant's report, the Master Trustee's report, and a summary of the investment objectives and policies.
+The Investments section of this report contains a summary of IMRF's investment portfolio, investment performance, the Investment Consultant's report, the Master Trustee's report, a summary of investment policies and fees/commissions.
+These summaries are in the Investments Section on pages 67 through 82.
+Please refer to the Table of Contents for specific page numbers.